aleksei-berezkin/typique/docs/MonoreposAndSharedCode.md

     └── typique-output.css (+)
 ```

-Now, because all files are orthogonal now, you can use various [naming options](./docs/Configuration.md#namingoptions) per project to guarantee names uniqueness.
-You will also need to import `shared/typique-output.css` both into `project-a` and `project-b` because projects' output files don't contain styles from `shared` anymore.
+Now, because all files are isolated, you can use different [naming options](./docs/Configuration.md#namingoptions) per project to guarantee name uniqueness.
+You will also need to import `shared/typique-output.css` into both `project-a` and `project-b`, because the projects’ output files no longer contain styles from `shared`.

 ## If Sharing `.ts` Files Is Still Required